Using db4o in an Android application

 db4oHelper = new Db4oHelper(this);

-Using db4o on Android is a really nice option if you're not forced to work with ContentProviders (which are only really necessary if you must share data with other external applications and are too coupled to Android's SQLite).
-For handling all persistence aspects of a single application db4o is a pleasure to work with (no headaches, saved a lot of time, simple and straight-forward!)
+Using db4o on Android is a nice option if you're not forced to work with content delivery tools, which are only necessary if you must share data with other external applications and are too coupled to Android's SQLite.
+For handling all persistence aspects of a single application, db4o is a pleasure to work with: it creates no headaches, it saves a lot of time, and is simple and straightforward.

 Comments